Merve Vatan: Early years

 Vatan started her sailing career at İÇDAŞ Sports Club in Karabiga, Çanakkale in 2015, where she was coached by Onur Yalçın.

 She competed at the T293 Europeans Championship in Michmoret, Israel.

 In 2021, she won the gold medal in her age category at the Techno 293 World Championships held in Tallinn, Estonia.
-She won the gold medal at the 2022 Youth Sailing World Championships in The Hague, Netherlands sharing the first place with Israeli Tamar Steinberg.
+She won the gold medal at the 2022 Youth Sailing World Championships in The Hague, Netherlands, sharing the first place with Israeli Tamar Steinberg.

-Vatan participated at the 2023 Sailing World Championships in The Hague, Netherlands, and placed 52nd among 88 competitors.
+Vatan participated in the 2023 Sailing World Championships in The Hague, Netherlands, and placed 52nd among 88 competitors.

-She took part at the iQFOiL Class U21 World Championships 2023 in Silvaplana, Switzerland, and placed 16th among 29.
+She took part in the iQFOiL Class U21 World Championships 2023 in Silvaplana, Switzerland, and placed 16th among 29 competitors.
 In December 2023, she competed at the 2023 Youth Sailing World Championships in Armação dos Búzios, Brazil.

 Career

 In January 2024, Vatan transferred to the Fenerbahçe Sailing.

 She competed at the Last Chance Regatta of the Sailing at the 2024 Summerto Olympics – Qualification in Hyères, France.
-She reached the semi-finals, and so was qualified to represent Turkey at the 2024 Summer Olympics competing in the Women's windsurfer – IQFoil event.
+She reached the semi-finals, thereby qualifying to represent Turkey at the 2024 Summer Olympics in the Women's windsurfer – IQFoil event.